 - Dual Energy X-Ray Absorptiometry (DEXA) Scan: This scan uses very low-level x-rays to measure the density and mineral content of bones.
 The DEXA scan is used to detect osteoporosis at its earliest stages so treatments can begin as soon as possible.

 - High-Risk Counseling and Genetic Testing: Our Clinical Genetics Program provides a Comprehensive Cancer Risk Assessment, Cancer Genetic Counseling and Predictive Genetic Testing for women who are at increased risk for developing breast cancer due to a personal and/or family history of breast and colon cancer, genetic disposition or previous medical history.
 We create a tailored plan for each patient, which includes ongoing observation and screenings.
 The personalized screening and prevention plan may also include genetic counseling and testing for the genes that are associated with breast and ovarian cancers.

 If a screening reveals a suspicious finding, there are a variety of ways to determine if the finding is benign or cancerous, including:

 - Cyst Aspiration: Typically used when cysts are found.
 During this procedure, a fine needle is inserted into the cyst and fluid is extracted and may be tested.

-Our Board-Certified breast surgeons are available to conduct comprehensive consultations with all individuals considering surgery to treat everything from benign breast concerns to diagnosed malignancies.
+Our board-certified breast surgeons and breast surgical oncologists are available to conduct comprehensive consultations with all individuals considering surgery to treat everything from benign breast concerns to diagnosed malignancies.
 Consultations include a detailed medical history, a physical exam, and discussion about which surgical options are best for you.
-All our surgeons are trained in oncoplastic surgery for the best possible cosmetic outcome.
+All our surgeons are trained in Oncoplastic Surgery, coordinated breast cancer surgery by breast oncologic surgeons and plastic surgeons who use the latest oncologic and reconstruction techniques, for the best possible survival and cosmetic outcomes.